 10.9 Planning considerations

+The Licensing Authority is aware that in May 2015 the Government introduced additional planning controls in relation to betting offices, removing them from Class A2 use to a ‘sui generis’ use.
+This means that Betting Shops have been taken out of the planning ‘use’ classes and will need to receive planning approval.
+This has enabled Planning Authorities to exercise stricter controls over these uses, and this Authority would expect applicants for new Gambling Premises Licences to have been granted permission to use prospective premises for the proposed operation subject of the licence application.
+Further information can be obtained from the Council’s Planning Department.

 10.10The Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
 As per the Gambling Commission’s Guidance for Licensing Authorities, this Authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 Should any specific policy be decided upon regarding areas where gambling premises should not be located, this Statement will be updated.
 It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus being upon the applicant to show how potential concerns can be overcome.